 We recommend that swimmers are able to swim 5km confidently.
 There’s a gentle pull on the estuary which makes life easier, but a bad weather day (chop or a headwind) can counteract that, so come prepared.

-A key test of the swim for most swimmers is the water temperature – in 2017 the swim is early in the season, so while water temperature is not the dissimilar to the end of season (12-15 degrees is expected), most swimmers aren’t so well acclimatised.
+A key test of the swim for most swimmers is the water temperature.
+The swim is early in the season, so while water temperature is not that dissimilar to the end of season (12-15 degrees is expected), most swimmers aren’t so well acclimatised.
 Getting out in open water in May & June before the event is the way to prepare for this.
-The morning swim will be a few degrees colder than the evening swim; the estuary warms up over the day.
+The water at dawn will be a few degrees colder than the average for the time of year; the estuary warms up over the day.

 Please note – the swoosh occurs as the estuary narrows at the very end, you are not swooshed from start to finish!
 The swoosh is strongest later after high tide, meaning that the slower you swim, the more assistance you get from the swoosh.
 Everyone wins!
 This is a really approachable swim and an ideal first long outdoor event.
 Most swimmers take between 1.5-2 hours to complete the swim.

-The minimum age for swimmers is 16.
-Those under 18 will need to bring someone with parental responsibility to registration with them to sign to provide parental consent.
+The minimum age for full distance Swooshers is 16.
+Those under 18 will need someone with parental responsibility to sign to provide parental consent.

 OSS events are tow-float free.
 We have ample safety cover who watch swimmers via their brightly coloured hats.
 Tow floats makes sighting swimmers harder, by doubling the number of brightly coloured objects in the water, and may entangle other swimmers.

 It is sometimes stated that tow floats make retrieving an unconscious swimmer easier, however they are not tested or rated to act as a safety device in this way.

 Snorkels and fins are not permitted as the hard edges risk injuring other swimmers at the swim start in particular.